Eurocode 6: Design of masonry structures: Part 1-2: General rules - Structural fire design

 EN 1996-1-2 deals with the design of masonry structures for the accidental situation of fire exposure, and is intended to be used in conjunction with EN 1996-1-1, EN 1996-2, 1996-3 and EN 1991-1-2.
 This part only identifies differences from, or supplements to, normal temperature design and it deals only with passive methods of fire protection.
 Active methods are not covered.

-Part 2: Design, selection of materials and execution of masonry
+Part 2: Design considerations, selection of materials and execution of masonry

 EN 1996-2 provides the necessary Principles and Application Rules for masonry to be designed and constructed satisfactorily in order to comply with the design assumptions of other parts of EN 1996.

 Part 3: Simplified calculation methods for unreinforced masonry structures

 EN 1996-3 provides simplified calculation methods or simple rules to facilitate the design of particular types of masonry walls.